The Commandments of YHWHSearch

 Why the Law?

-The greatest tragedy to befall mankind since the fall of Adam, is the degree to which Law and Grace have been perceived as somehow incompatible with each other.
+The greatest tragedy to befall mankind since the fall of Adam, is the degree to which people have let themselves be convinced that Law and Grace are somehow incompatible with each other.
 That to have one, you have to negate the other.
-On the contrary– one cannot exist without the other.
+On the contrary-- one cannot exist without the other.
 For without the ordinances, there is no sin and no need of mercy.
 Without Grace, every transgressor is eternally lost so there is no reason to keep the ordinances after you have once transgressed them.